jacoscaz/quadstore/README.md

     opts.contextKey = 'context';      // Name of fourth term

 The `contextKey` option determines which key the store will use to read and write the context of each quad.
-A value of `graph` requires all quads to be formatted as `{ subject, predicate, object, graph }` objects.
-Similarly, the default `context` value requires all quads to be formatted as `{ subject, predicate, object, context }` objects.
+The default value `graph` requires all quads to be formatted as `{ subject, predicate, object, graph }` objects.
+Similarly, the value `context` would require all quads to be formatted as `{ subject, predicate, object, context }` objects.

 The `db` option is optional and, if provided, *must* be a factory function